amirhosseinalikhah/Test/TrustNote-TR-2018-02-TrustME-PoW-Scheme-20180425.md

 <font face="cambria" size="3">

-<h1><b>Overview</b></h1>

-<p>The TrustNote Development Team commissioned by the TrustNote Foundation is pleased to release V1.2 of the TrustNote Technical White Paper.
-This document introduces TrustNote’s background, technical characteristics, and user scenarios, it will be updated by the TrustNote Development Team from time to time to reflect evolving the advancements in design and implementation process.
-For the latest information about technical white papers, software releases and technical support for developer community, please visit our official website at <a href="www.trustnote.org" target="_blank" rel="external">www.trustnote.org</a>.</p>

 <h1><b>Disclaimer</b></h1>
-<p><!--justify-->TrustNote Institute of Technology hereby declare that: The current package is experimental and a work-in-progress, and you are using TrustNote at your own risk.
-TrustNote also declares that we might change (add/remove packages) without informing the users.
-In addition, because of the existence of “private equity” scams targeting crypto-currency investors, TrustNote hereby declare that participation in crypto-currency investment through unauthorized trading channels should always take precautionary measures against such risks.
-Neither TrustNote Institute of Technology nor the TrustNote Development Team take responsibility for any consequences of investments via unauthorized trading channels.
-Finally, we declare that, TrustNote White paper can be only accessed from:</P>
+<p>TrustNote Institute of Technology and Research & Development section hereby declare that, this package is under MIT open source software license and this software distributed without any warranty.
+TrustNote Institute of Technology declares that we are NOT responsible for direct, indirect, incidental, or consequential damages resulting from any defect, error, or failure to perform.
+This package is experimental and a work-in-progress, use at your own risk.
+The contents of this report are in implementation phase, thus TrustNote can update (add/remove packages) any time without informing the users.
+Finally, we declare that, TrustNote White paper and all other technical reports related to TrustNote only can be accessed from: </P>
 <ul>
 <li><p><a href="https://github.com/trustnote/document" target="_blank" rel="external">https://github.com/trustnote/document</a></p></li>
 <li><p><a href="https://trustnote.org/" target="_blank" rel="external">https://trustnote.org/</a></p></li>